novice1011/trajectory-planning/README.md

 $$

 Where $T_i$ is the time delay. $v_i$ can be calculated or specified I have 2 different codes for different needs.
-If you only use linear you might want `lerp2()`. `lerp()` will be used in our next function
+If you only use linear you might want `line2()`. `line()` will be used in our next function

 ----